 “I woke up with it,” he recalled.
 “It was in my hand.”

 Knowing J-Bird, FAMU students and Tallahassee locals circulated the picture online enough to where even veteran Long Beach rapper Snoop Dogg was making memes of him.
 People then spawned more pictures of J-Bird, making him a living, breathing meme.
-Since the incident he picked up a rap career and has managed thousands of listens on his Soundcloud account.
+Since the incident he has traded the gun for a microphone and has started making music, already acquiring thousands of listens on his Soundcloud account.